Smart Meter and Opt-Out Information

 In this case do some serious negotiating with the other renters and landlord to get opt-outs for all, or you moved to another apartment, or you may have to move out, as many in the country have faced in smart meter rollouts.

-The meter, known world-wide as a ‘smart meter,’ is a big EMF changer, despite PSE’s soothing assurances.
-They claim it reports usage just ‘5 times’ daily and with weak radiation, conveniently omitting that it compulsively chats, coordinates, and data-shares among neighboring meters with thousands of pulses and signal spikes 24-7, creating what’s known as an electronic “mesh.”
-The meter’s measuring function injects jagged, multi-frequency transmitting ‘static’ into all household wiring.
-Termed “dirty electricity,” this radiates anyone sleeping within a few feet of house inner walls.
-(More on this below.)
+Want to read up more on smart meters?
+Check this long page link of first their purported advantages, then the considerable discussion of disadvantages.
+PSE claims your meter will report usage just ‘5 times’ daily and do it with with weak radiation.
+This conveniently omits that it compulsively chats, coordinates, and data-shares among neighboring meters with thousands of pulses and signal spikes 24-7, creating what’s known as an electronic “mesh” in the air of your neighborhood.
+The meter’s measuring electronics injects jagged, multi-frequency ‘static’ into all household wiring that in turn transmits “static” signals to inhabitants 24-7.
+Termed “dirty electricity,” this continually radiates anyone sleeping within a few feet of house inner walls.
+(Find more on dirty electricity below.)

 There’s been a decade of concern and backlash in several cities and states questioning usefulness and safety.
 New Mexico and Tennesee have persisted in disallowing smart meters.
 Many states and cities’ power companies have opt-outs at varying prices per month ranging from $0 to $24.
 Some states (PA, ID) have no allowed opt-out.
 The WUTC, our state regulator, has required PSE to provide an ‘affordable’ opt-out option that covers only actual expenses.
 This forced tariff of $7.50/mo to not be electrosmogged 24-7 is at least moderately affordable.